telus/tds-core/docs/src/html/3-Foundational-Elements/4-grid.md

 ---

 Containers are 100% wide by default at all breakpoints.
-Give a `.container` block the `.container--limited-width` modifier to opt into the max widths from the table above.
+Use `.container--limited-width` modifier to opt into the max widths from the table above.

 ## Responsiveness